 Texas Lemon Law Rights

 The Texas Lemon Law is a state law that helps consumers who buy or lease new motor vehicles and have repeated problems getting their vehicles properly repaired.
-The Lemon Law can help a consumer get the vehicle repurchased, replaced or repaired.
+The Texas Lemon Law statute can help a consumer get the vehicle repurchased, replaced or repaired.
 It can be less complicated and less expensive than going to court.

-The law was enacted by the Texas Legislature in 1983.
+The Texas Car Lemon law was enacted by the Texas Legislature in 1983.
 A court challenge stalled enforcement of the law, but in 1985, a federal appeals court upheld its validity.
 In Texas, the Lemon Law is administered by the Texas Department of Transportation’s Motor Vehicle Division and its Motor Vehicle Board.

 Through mediation and formal hearings allowed under the law, the Motor Vehicle Division has helped resolve many complaints.
 From 1988 to 1997, the division processed 12,282 complaints.
 In 1997, the division received 1,291 written complaints and held 182 hearings on complaints that were not resolved informally.
 In about half the cases heard in 1997, consumers received either replacement, repurchase or repair of their vehicles, or some other appropriate relief.